dmitrdv123/janedoe/README.md

 others:

-- account: add totalAmountUsd and totalAmountCurrency to resend ipn functionality
 - account: payment history - some of pure function should be callback
-- account, api: change paymentUpdates to GET instead of POST
 - api: add task to save currencies.
 Refactor service classes accordingly
 - after production deployment:
   - docs: Screenshot contains links to localhost, after starting to use domains we need to change images